hansake/Domoticz_NodeMCU_MQTT/README.md

 # Domoticz_NodeMCU_MQTT
-Examples how to connect NodeMCU/ESP8266 sensors to Domoticz using MQTT
+Examples how to connect NodeMCU/ESP8266 sensors to Domoticz using MQTT.